LMsgSendNilSelf/AlgebraicEngine-Fraction/README.md

 # FractionCalculateEngineExample
 Why to write this engine？

-Because I coded a super calculator last year which is in Appstore， the super calculator is based on one more completed parser.
+It comes from I coded a super calculator last year in Appstore， the supercalculator is based on one more completed parser.

 This parser is just a simplified prototype.
 It calculates more than fraction, normal expression as well, so you can expand this library to normal calculation，detail illustration will be added in the near future.